5 Times Jesus Taught Us About Kindness

 But Jesus said, “Someone touched me; I know that power has gone out from me.”

 In this story, Jesus could have reprimanded the woman for touching.
 But he didn’t.
-Since women didn’t have a lot of rights in those days, he could have “put her in her place.”
+Since women didn’t have many rights then, he could have “put her in her place.”
 Yet, he chose not to.

 Instead, he called her daughter – a term of endearment.
 He understood her struggles and desperation, which led her to do what she did.

 What do you think the woman felt at that moment?
 She was clearly scared as she was trembling.
 It’s possible that because of her illness, she wasn’t treated well by the people around her.
-But can you imagine the relief she felt when Jesus showed her kindness and compassion instead of reproach?
+But can you imagine her relief when Jesus showed her kindness and compassion instead of reproach?
 How do you think this single act of kindness changed that woman’s life?

 5. Forgiving Those Who Hurt Him

-While he was still speaking a crowd came up, and the man who was called Judas, one of the Twelve, was leading them.
+While he was speaking, a crowd came up, and the man called Judas, one of the Twelve, was leading them.
 He approached Jesus to kiss him, but Jesus asked him, “Judas, are you betraying the Son of Man with a kiss?”

-When Jesus’ followers saw what was going to happen, they said, “Lord, should we strike with our swords?”
+When Jesus’ followers saw what would happen, they said, “Lord, should we strike with our swords?”
 And one of them struck the servant of the high priest, cutting off his right ear.

 But Jesus answered, “No more of this!”
 And he touched the man’s ear and healed him. – Luke 22:47-52

 In spite of his imminent death, Jesus still found it in him to heal the man who arrested him.
-Even while hanging on the cross, he still managed to ask his father to spare the people who’ve hurt him because they don’t know what they are doing.
+Even while hanging on the cross, he still managed to ask his father to spare the people who hurt him because they didn’t know what they were doing.

 Forgiving those who’ve done us wrong is one of the greatest acts of kindness you can do – not only for others but for yourself too.
 You give your enemies the chance to redeem themselves and yourself the opportunity to heal.